4d/4D-Mobile-App/Documentation/Building.md

 Native SDK are files copied to the generated mobile application according to target OS.

-The 4D code of method [downloadSDK](../Project/Sources/Methods/downloadSDK.4dm) will try to download the latest available components from github release.
+The 4D code of method [downloadSDK](../Project/Sources/Methods/downloadSDK.4dm) will try to download the latest available components from GitHub release.

 But you also choose to build yourself using provided `build.sh` of each project and inject it in this component or your component by using path defined bellow.